This page provides an overview of the general timeline and milestones for Phase 1. See also:

 - Import centrally-managed content

-Our minimum viable product approach means we launch with essential features and priority content.
+Our minimum viable product approach means we launched with essential features and priority content.

 - Communication: Regular blog updates including status updates, FAQs, content team progress, previews/examples, etc.